mvolkmann/MyUnixEnv/notes/AngularNotes.md

 # Angular Notes

 ## Things I Don't Like

+* complexity
+  * Angular apps typically makes heavy use of
+    RxJS, ngrx/store, and Effects which introduce
+    a lot of complexity.
+  * I believe the complexity of the current UI code is preventing many developers from being able to help with the development because the learning curve is too high.
+* RxJS
+  * Most Angular apps make heavy use of RxJS.
+  * RxJS makes sense for data that is streaming, but REST calls that return JSON are not.
+  * It would be much simpler to just use Fetch API (which is natively supported in modern browsers) together with JavaScript async/await.
+  * Using RxJS for DOM event handling adds more unnecessary complexity when Angular already has good support for event handling.
+  * The primary reason to use Observables is to allow components to re-render when data they care about changes.
+    React achieves this using only Redux.
 * proprietary syntax in HTML
-  * rather than just relying on JavaScript
-  * so more syntax must be learned
+  * Angular created its own proprietary syntax that is mixed into HTML to add things like conditional logic, iteration, dynamic attributes, and event handling.
+This is additional syntax that each new Angular developer must learn.
+    React uses JSX which is more similar to HTML.
+    It relies on JavaScript syntax instead of a proprietary syntax for conditional logic and iteration.
 * dependency injected services
-  * adds complexity and slows the build process
+  * These add complexity and slow the build process.
-  * should just use imported JavaScript functions
+  * The benefits they add over just using imported JavaScript functions is questionable.
+  * React does not use dependency injection.
+* modules
+  * JavaScript already has a module concept which is just a source file from which functions, classes, and variables can be imported.
+  * Angular modules add more complexity.
-* modules just add complexity
+  * It's not clear that Angular modules add any benefits.
-  - why not just import JavaScript files where they are needed?
-* excessive use of RxJS
-  - makes sense for data that is streaming, but REST calls that return JSON are not
-  - should just use Fetch API (which is natively supported in modern browsers) and async/await
-  - for DOM event handling, using RxJS is way more complicated than just using event handlers
+  * React just uses JavaScript modules.
+* build times
-* build times are way too slow
+  * Angular build times are much slower than React build times.
+  * This negatively impacts iterative development.
+* Angular Package Format
-* the requirement to use the "Angular Package Format" makes it more difficult to deploy and use reusable libraries
+  * The requirement to use this with creating libraries of reusable components and services makes it more difficult to deploy and use them.
+  * Sharing resuable components and services is much easier in React.
+* use of classes
-* excessive use of classes
+  * Typical Angular code makes far more use of classes than JavaScript used in other frameworks.
-  * should use more plain functions
+  * Other frameworks focus more on functional programming and use more plain functions.
+  * The benefits of functional programming are well-established and include ease of testing and ability to reason about the code.
-* using `npm link` to debug local libraries is not supported
+* debugging local libraries
+  * Other frameworks can use the `npm link` command to easily cause an application to use code in a local library instead of code downloaded from an npm repository.
+  * This greatly simplifies the debugging of library code.
+  * Due to the Angular Package Format, this approach does not work in Angular.
+* CSS changes
-* CSS changes require full page refresh
+  * With live reload in Angular, these require a full page refresh.
-  * instead of just being applied to current page
-  * contributes to making iterative development slower
+  * React is able to apply CSS changes to the current page without refreshing it which speeds up iterative development.
+* finding developers
+  * it is becoming increasingly difficult to find Angular developers while it is much easier to find React developers
 * could still just Angular, but reduce the use of
   * modules
   * services
   * dependency injection
   * RxJS

+## Popularity

+A good site for learning about the popularity of JavaScript tools and frameworks is https://stateofjs.com.
+In the 2017 survey, the "Front-end" section shows that 4,449 respondents said they have used Angular and would use it again.
+For React the number is 13,669.
+2,289 said they have used Angular and would not use it again.
+For React the number is 1,020.

 ## Setup
 * npm install -g @angular/cli